-- 10. The Applicant previously indicated that on-site rock processing was required.
-The Applicant should describe the duration of the rock processing activities, time of day operations will be conducted, the type of equipment used for rock processing, etc. In general, enough information should be submitted for the Planning Board to understand operations and impacts associated with this use. - 11.
-The Applicant has generously offered to pay a \$250,000 recreation fee despite the fact that as a condition of IBM's dedication of Community Park the Town can't impose a recreation fee for the proposed development. - 12.
-The site plan should be revised to depict and quantify Town-regulated steep slope disturbance. - 13.
-The site plan should be revised to depict and quantify Town-regulated tree removal. - 14.
-Pursuant to Section 355-24.I.1 of the Town Code AFFH units shall be marketed in accordance with the Westchester County Fair Affordable Housing Affirmative Marketing Plan. - 15.
-Pursuant to Section 355-24-I.2 of the Town Code, the maximum monthly rent for an affordable AFFH unit and the maximum gross sales price for an AFAH unit shall be established in accordance with US Department of Housing and Urban Development guidelines as published in the current edition of the Westchester County Area Median Income AMI Sales Rent Limits available from the County of Westchester. - 16.
-Pursuant to Section 355-24-I.3 of the Town Code, units designated as affordable AFFH units shall remain affordable for a minimum of 50 years from date of initial certificate of occupancy for rental properties and from date of original sale for ownership units. - 17.
-Pursuant to Section 355-24-I.4 of the Town Code, a property containing any affordable AFFH units shall be restricted using a mechanism such as declaration of restrictive covenants in recordable form acceptable to the Town which shall ensure that the affordable AFFH unit shall remain subject to affordable regulations for the minimum 50-year period of affordability.
+- 17. The Applicant previously indicated that on-site rock processing was required.
+The Applicant should describe the duration of the rock processing activities, time of day operations will be conducted, the type of equipment used for rock processing, etc. In general, enough information should be submitted for the Planning Board to understand operations and impacts associated with this use. - 18.
+The Applicant has generously offered to pay a \$250,000 recreation fee despite the fact that as a condition of IBM's dedication of Community Park the Town can't impose a recreation fee for the proposed development.

+19. The site plan should be revised to depict and quantify Town-regulated steep slope disturbance.
+20. The site plan depicts the removal of 541 Town-regulated trees and the planting of 469 new trees.
+21. The Applicant should submit floor plans and elevations for the proposed AFFH units.
+22. Pursuant to Section 355-24.I.1 of the Town Code AFFH units shall be marketed in accordance with the Westchester County Fair Affordable Housing Affirmative Marketing Plan.
+23. Pursuant to Section 355-24-I.2 of the Town Code, the maximum monthly rent for an affordable AFFH unit and the maximum gross sales price for an AFAH unit shall be established in accordance with US Department of Housing and Urban Development guidelines as published in the current edition of the Westchester County Area Median Income AMI Sales Rent Limits available from the County of Westchester.
+24. Pursuant to Section 355-24-I.3 of the Town Code, units designated as affordable AFFH units shall remain affordable for a minimum of 50 years from date of initial certificate of occupancy for rental properties and from date of original sale for ownership units.
+25. Pursuant to Section 355-24-I.4 of the Town Code, a property containing any affordable AFFH units shall be restricted using a mechanism such as declaration of restrictive covenants in recordable form acceptable to the Town which shall ensure that the affordable AFFH unit shall remain subject to affordable regulations for the minimum 50-year period of affordability.
 The covenants shall require that the unit be the primary residence of the resident household selected to occupy the unit upon approval such declaration shall be recorded against the property containing the affordable AFFH unit prior to the issuance of a Certificate of Occupancy for the development.